Dr Philip Coleman B.A. (NUI), M.A. (Dub), M.Phil. (Dub), Ph.D. (Dub), F.T.C.D

 I welcome the opportunity to supervise postgraduate research projects across the fields of modern and contemporary Anglophone poetry and fiction.
-Students working under my supervision have recently completed PhDs on a variety of topics, including the Black Mountain poets, David Foster Wallace, Raymond Carver, Roberto Bolaño, Delmore Schwartz, representations of animality in American poetry, Ted Hughes’ engagements with American literature, the short fiction of Ray Bradbury and Kurt Vonnegut, the poetics of e.e. cummings and Mina Loy, and Asian-American poetry and Canadian short fiction.
+Students working under my supervision have completed PhDs on a variety of topics, including the Black Mountain poets, David Foster Wallace, Raymond Carver, Roberto Bolaño, Delmore Schwartz, representations of animality in American poetry, Ted Hughes’ engagements with American literature, the short fiction of Ray Bradbury and Kurt Vonnegut, the poetics of e.e. cummings and Mina Loy, Asian-American poetry and Canadian short fiction.
 I am also currently supervising a doctoral project on poetry and the neurohumanities.
 I welcome inquiries from students interested in doing doctoral research in these and related fields, but I am especially interested in hearing from students who wish to do research on the following topics: John Berryman; David Foster Wallace; George Saunders; US American essays.

 Dr Philip Coleman